 1. Understand the writing test format

 The IELTS writing test contains two tasks: an essay and a letter.
-The essay lasts 40 minutes, and in that time, you’ll have to write at least 250 words.
+The essay lasts 40 minutes, and you’ll have to write at least 250 words in that time.
 The IELTS letter takes 20 minutes, during which time you must write at least 150 words.

 The scoring rubric is straightforward: In both cases, your writing will be scored from 0-9, with 9 being the best.
 You’ll receive different scores for grammar, vocabulary, and task achievement.